RazonIn4K/project-catalog/index.md

 **Tech stack:** n8n, GoHighLevel Webhooks, Google Sheets, Slack API

 **Who this is for:** Marketing agencies and sales teams using GoHighLevel who want instant notifications when new leads show up.
+Perfect for teams needing to automate missed-call follow-ups and pipeline updates without manual work.

 **How to try it:**
 1. Check out the [automation-templates repository](https://github.com/RazonIn4K/automation-templates) and follow the README for setup instructions